-FlexPod is a reference architecture for server, storage and networking components that are pre-tested and validated to work together as an integrated infrastructure stack.
+NetApp FlexPod is a reference architecture for server, storage and networking components that are pretested and validated to work together as an integrated infrastructure stack.
 The stack consists of products from multiple vendors and is sold by storage vendor NetApp Inc. or its value-added resellers (VARs) and systems integrators.

-A FlexPod converged infrastructure stack consists of NetApp FAS storage, Cisco Systems Inc. Unified Computing System (UCS), and either VMware Inc. or Microsoft Corp. hypervisor technology.
-NetApp added SolidFire to its FlexPod lineup in mid-2017 with FlexPod SF, which runs SolidFire's Element OS (operating system) on Cisco servers.
+A FlexPod stack includes NetApp FAS storage, the Cisco Systems Inc. Unified Computing System (UCS) with Cisco Nexus switches, and either VMware Inc. or Microsoft Corp. hypervisor technology.
+NetApp added SolidFire to its FlexPod lineup in mid-2017 with FlexPod SF, which runs SolidFire's Element operating system (OS) on Cisco servers.

-- FlexPod Datacenter - designed for enterprise applications and virtualization in large enterprises.
+- FlexPod Datacenter for enterprise applications and virtualization in large enterprises.

-- FlexPod Express - designed for small and medium-sized enterprises and branch offices.
+- FlexPod Express for small and medium-sized enterprises and branch offices.

-- FlexPod Select - designed for specialized, data-intensive workloads like big data and analytics.
+- FlexPod Select for specialized, data-intensive workloads like big data and analytics.

 - FlexPod Modular Infrastructure (FMI) for a plug-and-play pre-racked system based on baseline versions of the various models.

 FlexPod systems are assembled from approved components based on one of the many design guides.

 The five different versions have their own standard components, however.
 For example, while the Datacenter and Select versions use Cisco Nexus 9000 switches, the smaller Express version uses the Nexus 3000 series switches and Cisco UCS Mini for a smaller form factor.